TaraWilson17/data512/A1/README.md

 [Additional terms of use](https://foundation.wikimedia.org/wiki/Terms_of_Use/en)

-Data from December 2007 - July 2016 was gathered from the [Legacy Pagecounts API](https://wikimedia.org/api/rest_v1/#/Legacy%20data).
+Data from January 2008 - July 2016 was gathered from the [Legacy Pagecounts API](https://wikimedia.org/api/rest_v1/#/Legacy%20data).
 The parameters used in the query were:

 |param|value(s)|